 What is Aggravated Unlicensed Operation in New York?

-AUO Charges May Come as a Surprize
+AUO Charges May Come as a Surprise

 Whether you were actually aware of the suspension or not, being charged with AUO means that you will personally have to appear in court for an arraignment before a judge.
 And because the charge is a misdemeanor crime, you will need a lawyer to represent you.
 Judges will often advise defendants attending that initial court appearance without a lawyer to find a lawyer or will assign a lawyer if the defendant cannot afford a lawyer.

 Penalties for AUO in New York

-As your lawyers, we will appear with you in court, help you identify and resolve the suspensions on your license, and negotiate a resolution with the prosecutor.
-Our goal for AUO cases is to first to spare our client a criminal convictions and ensure that their license is clear to drive.
+An A&B lawyer will appear with you in court, help you identify and resolve the suspensions on your license, and negotiate a resolution with the prosecutor.
+Our goals in AUO cases is to first to eliminate a criminal conviction and ensure that the client's license is clear to drive.